asynchronous collaboration

 Reading time: about 17 min

-Organizations know this new meeting culture is draining their employees, zapping creativity, and wasting valuable time.
+Organizations know this meeting culture is draining their employees, zapping creativity, and wasting valuable time.
 They need a new approach to keep their teams aligned, engaged, and innovating—but what?

-Some organizations have taken the approach of canceling all—or at least a large chunk—of their organization’s meetings.
+Some organizations have taken the approach of canceling all, or at least a large chunk, of their organization’s meetings.
 This approach can be effective, but only if you’ve intentionally enabled new ways for employees to share information, plan projects, and work together.
 If a planning session turns into a complex email thread with over 20 responses (and three different versions of an attached spreadsheet), have you really improved productivity or engagement?
 You may have solved the issue of “too many meetings” but created a whole new host of problems in the process.

 Don’t be discouraged, though.
 Collaboration without meetings is possible.
 In fact, this type of collaboration, called asynchronous collaboration, can be far more effective than an endless string of meetings if approached strategically—that is, with the right mix of techniques and tools.